ilyabirman/Jouele/README.md

 The player block is added to DOM instead of excluded element and also has an instance of `Jouele` player in its `data.jouele`.

 ## Global Object `$.Jouele`
-The object contains 3 properties:
+The object contains 3 properties and one extended object of options:

 #### `$.Jouele.playlist`
 Type: `array`
 Default value: `[]`

-Array containing all instances of `Jouele` player on the page arranged in order of their position in DOM.
+Array containing all playlists on the page arranged in order of their position in DOM.
+Each playlist contains an array of `Jouele` player instances.
 Empty if there is no active instance on the page.

 #### `$.Jouele.lastPlayed`
 Type: `Jouele`
 Default value: `null`

 Link to the last played or now playing instance of `Jouele` player.
-`null` if nothing has been played yet or if the last played track has been destroyed with `destroy` method.
+`null` if nothing has been played yet or if the last played track has been destroyed with the `destroy` method.

 #### `$.Jouele.$jPlayer`
 Type: `Jouele`